ltrgordon/ltrgordon.github.io/jump-kids/README.md

 - `L`: ladder
 - `^`: spike hazard

 Tiles are 32×32 px.
-World Y↔tile mapping uses a consistent “(ty-1)*TILE” convention for collision and rendering.
+World Y↔tile mapping uses a consistent “(ty-1)\*TILE” convention for collision and rendering.

 ## Code Structure

-- `index.html` – Layout, HUD, canvas, on‑screen buttons; loads `game.js` and `styles.css`.
+- `index.html` – Layout, HUD, menu and canvas; loads the `game.js` module.
-- `styles.css` – Light, responsive UI and controls styling.
+- `styles.css` – Responsive UI and controls styling.
+- `config.js` – Core constants and character definitions.
+- `entities.js` – Base `Entity` class and `Player` implementation with update/render hooks.
+- `menu.js` – Character and level selection; resolves when the player starts the game.
+- `levels.js` – Level metadata for the menu.
+- `special-moves.js` – Character abilities exported as an ES module.
-- `game.js` – Gameplay modules:
+- `game.js` – Entry point tying input, entities, rendering and the start menu together.
-  - Constants and helpers (DPI fit, ellipse fallback, time formatting)
-  - Level definition (BASE/EXT) and tile helpers (`tileAt`, `isSolid`); optional JSON loader (`level1.json`)
-  - Surface finding helpers to anchor poles (`surfaceTopAt`, `groundTopAt`)
-  - Entities: `Entity`, `Player`, `Goomba`, `Hellmonk`
-  - Input (keyboard + mobile buttons); pause (P), restart (R)
-  - Physics/collision: AABB, circle/rect, movement with horizontal/vertical resolution plus `trySnapToGround`
-  - Jump feel: coyote time and jump buffering
-  - AI: Goomba patrol; Hellmonk surprise‑jump and charge behavior
-  - Game loop: `update` + `draw`
-  - Rendering: tiles, clouds, coins, player, enemies, checkpoint, Irish flag, victory overlay, pause overlay
-  - Audio: coin pickup sample and small oscillator beeps

 ## Customization Tips

 - Level layout: edit the `BASE`/`EXT` strings in `game.js`, or modify `level1.json`.
 Keep arrays the same height.
 - Add enemies: place `E` or `H` where you want; logic auto‑spawns them.
 - Move flags: `K` sets the checkpoint; the rightmost `G` becomes the goal.
 - Tuning: adjust movement/gravity constants at the top of `game.js`.

 ## Troubleshooting

 - JSON not loading: opening via `file://` may block `fetch`.
 Host via a simple server (e.g., `python -m http.server`) or rely on the built‑in level.
 - Overlay off‑screen: the overlay uses canvas CSS pixels (canvas size divided by `devicePixelRatio`); ensure the canvas is visible and not constrained by the page.
 - Floating flags: poles are anchored using `surfaceTopAt`/`groundTopAt`.
 If you place a flag above a hollow area, ensure there is solid ground somewhere in that column.
 - Blank canvas: this build avoids tile culling and uses simple shapes for broad browser support.
 Reload or check console if issues persist.

 ## License

 Personal/educational use.
 Replace or adapt as needed for your project.